The Office is Open Again

-We will be re-opening our doors in a phase-in fashion starting May 18.
-Acupuncture appointments will resume!
+We have re-opened our doors on May 18.
+Acupuncture appointments have resumed!
 Remote appointments will continue for herbal consults or as needed.

 Our availability will be less than it was previously, to allow for spacing, cleaning, and a positive healing environment.

 In-person appointments are for people who need acupuncture treatments.
 Yes, this will result in physical contact between patient and practitioner.
 Please do not expect 6 ft distance to be maintained.

 The world is a different place now than a few months ago, and we’ll have some new procedures in place:

 - Masks are required for everyone.
 If you come without a mask, you may purchase a surgical mask from us in order to continue with your appointment.